JohnNesbit/ASW-for-optimizers/README.md

 # ASW-for-optimizers

-this repository will enclude the keras implenentaion and low level numpy implimentation of Average Starting Wieghts which increase the accuracy of a model.
+this repository will enclude the pytorch implenentaion and low level numpy implimentation of Average Starting Weights which increase the accuracy of a model.